AoifeW123/High-Low/README.md

 The second function would be getting the player to input a choice of "Higher or Lower" and storing that in a variable.
 This will be known as playerChoice.
 This variable will then compared with the next function.

 The computer will use a function known as DiceRoll to generate the players number, again between 1 and 10.
-THis will be displayed to the user.
+This will be displayed to the user.

-The computer simulates a dice roll on behalf of the player which generates a number from 1 – 10 inclusive The computer returns the number the dice rolled and a suitable message such as “You Win!” or “You Lose!”
+The computer returns the number the dice rolled and a suitable message such as “You Win!” or “You Lose!”
 If the dice roll and the computer’s number are the same, the computer displays a message saying “Draw!”
 The game then asks the user if they want to play again.
 If they user types “y” The game starts over.
 If the user types “n”, the game ends.

 Non-Functional Requirements

-Asthetic or non essential requirements
+Through the function playerChoice, the program will ask the user to input a guess.

+If this guess is anything but higher or lower, then the same prompt should happen again.
+Only accepting the appropriate answers.

+It should state who won the game, by replying "You Win", "You Lose" or "Draw".

 User Stories: